 After packing, the food is heat-sealed in foil pouches from which all the air has been removed and replaced with nitrogen gas, keeping the food safe and flavoursome for at least three years.

 Back Country Cuisine meals are formulated to meet the high energy needs of outdoor activity and our products have a careful mix of the essential components needed for a healthy diet.
-This includes balanced carbohydrates and sugars for instant energy, protein to replenish exhausted muscles and oils and fats to provide an energy store (these are kept within the recommended maximum of 30% of total energy).
+This includes balanced carbohydrates and sugars for instant energy, protein to replenish exhausted muscles and oils and fats to keep you feeling full.

 Simply add the required amount of hot or cold water stated on the back of each meal pouch, stir and let stand for 10 to 15 minutes.
 The result is a delicious freeze dried meal wherever you may be.
 Check out the added lower tear tab on all pouches, once the meal has been reconstituted just tear the lower perforation and use the pouch as a bowl.
 A great idea and saves getting messy hands when using your spoon or fork.